cjo2/energyStations/README.md

 + Hydrogen stations have not yet been added
 + Only regular gas prices are accurate (plus and premium require more AJAX calls)

+todo
+---
++ Make it more obvious you can click on table rows

 demo
 ---
 https://students.ics.uci.edu/~cdocuyan/maps/